camin-mccluskey/digital-garden/content/hypothesis-driven-startup.md

 What is the thing that is most likely to do the most damage to your idea?
 This is the thing you need to be focused on first.

 It’s very natural to shy away from this.
-No one likes to think about killing their baby.
-However it’s necessary.
+No one likes to think about killing their baby, however necessary it might be.
 This, above all else, is the pain you need to face up to.
 The psychological pain of being misguided, of having poor intuition.
-With that said, you can’t test every last thing - there will always be known risk and unknown risk - this is part of the gamble you take.
+With that said, you can’t test every last thing - there will always be unknowable or untestable risk to face - this is part of the gamble you take.

 ## 2. Run headlong into the biggest risk